 Paddle steamer Ryde Arrival at RAF Ventnor and first impressions of both domestic site and technical 'topsite'

-Type 80 watercolourAbout girls, booze and work, but mostly about the work as that balmy summer drifted by
+Type 80 watercolourAbout girls, beer and work, but mostly about the latter as that balmy summer drifted by

 The BalmoralSundry excitements and further and final events before being posted away

-Type 80 pictureThe mighty Decca Type 80 : an unparalleled and remarkable state-of-the-art search radar of the fifties
+Type 80 pictureThe mighty Decca Type 80 : an unparalleled state-of-the-art search radar of the fifties

 Operator at Fixed Coil ConsolesWhat was to be found within an underground R1 'Hole'